HiSPARC/sapphire/doc/install.rst

     sys.path.append('/path/to/framework')

 Or, alternatively, you can add the path to the $PYTHONPATH environment variable.
+If you know how to do this, this will be the easier option.

 It is also possible, although not recommended for anything more serious than casual testing, to put scripts in the framework directory itself, but above the *hisparc* folder.
 When running them from this directory, you don't need to explicitly set up your paths.
+Problems might arise when you try to update the framework sources.

 Some examples